 b.
 The sovereign immunity of the LLC shall not extend to actions against the LLC by the Tribe acting as Member, or, in the case of a subsidiary Limited Liability Company created pursuant to this part, by the parent Limited Liability Company acting as Member.

 c.
-The LLC must follow the method mandated by s.
-15.09.
+The LLC must follow the methods mandated by this ordinance..

 d.
 Notwithstanding subsection (a) above, the LLC may also specifically grant a limited waiver of its immunity from suit for participation in the Small Business Administration 8a program, 13 CFR 124, §8a, in the manner required by federal regulations governing the program.